ADS7 Ecologies of Existence: The Architecture of Collective Equipment

 In 2017 we will focus on a key object of architectural experimentation: collective equipment.

 Collective equipments have a long history in architecture, traditionally understood as instruments of religious and military powers, as tools deployed by the modern nation-state or, increasingly today, by private entities.
 However, we argue that they are also part of a very important tradition of emancipatory and transformative politics.
 We are referring here not only to their importance during post-colonial nation-building projects, but also to more precarious experiments: we can identify multiple moments where these have emerged from movements of social and political organization and solidarity, as essential elements of struggle and products of conflict, from popular theatres and social clubs to healthcare centres or schools.
-Although their history is most famously associated with that of the state, it is also that of multiple forms of social organization.
+Although their history is most famously associated with that of the state, it is also that of multiple forms of social organisation.

 Collective equipments are not just buildings that host public programs.
 Water distribution systems, land-use regulations or transport infrastructures are equally capable of constituting a collective around them.
 The focus here is not on the relation between infrastructure and a social group, or between a particular space and its ‘users’, but on the ways in which these are one and the same.
 We should underline the importance of an array of protocols that define all forms of social infrastructures: from the organization and distribution of labour, to all the juridical, political, technical, religious and habitual mechanisms of collective life.
 Collective equipments always have associated rituals, bodily and/or sexual conduct, proceedings and daily rhythms that make them unique.